-Before it was the easy kind of small talk — benign and reliable.
-Now, the simplest “Hot out, isn’t it?” is political.
-Set against a temperamental TV forecaster’s green screen, this work-in-development looks at a changing relationship to weather.
-Landscape painting, meteorological science and pathetic fallacy — the attribution of human feelings and responses to inanimate things, like the weather — come together in this installation/performance.
+Using a temperamental broadcast media green screen, this piece takes on a changing relationship to weather.
+Landscape painting, small talk, meteorological science and pathetic fallacy — the attribution of human feelings and responses to inanimate things, like the weather — come together in this curious and hopeful work.